pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 A deep reinforcement learning bot that uses a custom **LSTM + PPO** (Proximal Policy Optimization) agent to simulate and learn profitable trading behavior on historical OHLC price data.

+It does 5-20 operations per day and has a sharpe ratio of 0.7-1 and sortino ratio of 25-70

 This project is designed to run efficiently on **low-memory machines** (like older laptops or Chromebooks).
 It features a **custom PPO agent** with an LSTM network for temporal learning, allowing it to detect profitable patterns over time.

 If you want to use this yourself you should edit api_key and api_secret to your bybit api key and secret, further instructions are below.